maverickfromoldschool/Face-Recognition/README.md

 Now that you’ve trained the classifier, you’ll feed it new images it has not trained on.
 You’ll remove the is_train flag from the previous command to evaluate your results.

-TEST THE MODEL : After Training its time to test the model, so here we go.First we have to find that in which form we have to provide input, the answer in my case is ,a single image that may contain several faces.i created "test.py" script whose code is self explanatory, although i will give intution about code in this discussion. this script takes a image as input then it turn into gray image because color and oculasion is not important in recognition.
+TEST THE MODEL : After Training its time to test the model, so here we go.First we have to find that in which form we have to provide input, the answer in my case is ,a single image that may contain several faces.i created "test.py" script whose code is self explanatory, although i will give intution about code in this discussion.this script takes a image as input then it turn into gray image because color and oculasion is not important in recognition.
 After turning it into gray image , it detect all the faces and align them according to facial landmark.
 After that it create embedding for each face and compare this embedding with the trained faces embedding, if the test face and trained face vector distance is enough close this it predict the result with certain accuracy.

+Now go along with "testicals.py"

 To understand this technically go along with code.